Skip to content

 **params: Any,

-scale = max_size / max([height, width])
+scale = max_size / max(image_shape)

-return F.keypoint_scale(keypoint, scale, scale)
+return fgeometric.keypoints_scale(keypoints, scale, scale)

-def get_params(self) -> Dict[str, int]:
+def get_params(self) -> dict[str, int]:

 return {"max_size": self.max_size if isinstance(self.max_size, int) else random.choice(self.max_size)}

-def get_transform_init_args_names(self) -> Tuple[str, ...]:
+def get_transform_init_args_names(self) -> tuple[str, ...]:

 Source code in albumentations/augmentations/geometric/resize.py